wobbywells/openrouter-streamlit2/README.md

 ## Overview of the App

-This app showcases a growing collection of OpenRouter minimum working examples, using multiple AI APIs.
+This app showcases a growing collection of OpenRouter minimum working examples, using a single API to access multiple language models, including [OpenAI GPT3/4, Anthropic Claude and Claude 100k, Google PaLM 2, and more](https://openrouter.ai/docs#models).

 Current examples include: